 1. Head To The Church

 If the couple is following Catholic wedding traditions, there are two options for the processional.
-Either the priest and servers can greet the bridal party at the door of the church, entering with the priest and servers first, followed by the wedding couple, or the priest and servers can enter on their own and take their places in the sanctuary before the wedding couple enters, greeting them when they arrive at their places.
+The first option is for the priest and servers can greet the wedding party, bridesmaids and groomsmen at the door of the church, entering with the priest and servers first, followed by the wedding couple.
+Alternatively, the priest and servers can enter on their own and take their places in the sanctuary before the wedding couple enters, greeting them when they arrive at their places.
 Once everyone has arrived and taken their places, the priest leads everyone in the sign of the cross once the processional song has finished.

 3. Introductory Rites and Opening Prayer

-Catholic weddings begin with a greeting and an opening prayer by the priest, naming the couple and asking for God's blessings on their wedding day.
+Catholic or Roman Catholic weddings begin with a greeting and an opening prayer by the priest, naming the couple and asking for God's blessings on their wedding day.
+"Couples will have to decide if they want to hold a Catholic ceremony with or without Mass, which will include Holy Communion and other elements that could last up to an hour or longer," explains Avey.
 If proceeding with a Nuptial Mass, the priest will then lead the guests in a hymn.

 If both members of the wedding couple are Catholic, they may opt for the full Catholic wedding ceremony Nuptial Mass.
-The Nuptial Mass includes several readings from the Old and New Testament, as well as hymns and psalms.
+The Nuptial Mass includes several readings from the Old Testament and New Testament, as well as hymns and psalms.
+"Typically, there are 2 readings at the beginning of the ceremony.
+These are done by friends or family selected by the couple," explains Donaho.
 After that, the priest offers a homily, which typically includes readings and teachings on marriage and love.
 If the couple opts to skip the Nuptial Mass, they'll have what's called a Celebration of Marriage, which begins with the Liturgy of the Word.

 5. Liturgy Of The Word

-The readers (often family members) read Biblical passages selected by you and preapproved by the priest, followed by a short sermon about marriage given by the priest.
+The readers (often family members) read Bible passages selected by the couple and preapproved by the priest, followed by a short sermon about marriage given by the priest.